nesfit/ICS/Lectures/Lecture_02/Lecture.md

 * Specifies what type of exception to catch
   * This must either be `System.Exception` or a subclass of `System.Exception`
 * Only one catch clause executes for a given exception
-  *  More specific handler needs to be declared before general one
+  * A more specific handler must be declared before a general one

 +++
 #### Multiple `catch` Clauses Example